The Critical First Six Months: A Startup Make-or-Break Period

 You feel validated.
 You build.
 You launch.
 Nobody comes.

 The reality: Validation theater isn't validation.
-People say one thing, do another.
+People say one thing and do another.
+The gap between stated intent and actual behavior is where startups die.

 The 6-Month Audit